-As mentioned earlier, teachers ordinarily promote SEL in the classroom through everyday activities and lessons, but many of those same in-person classroom exercises are no longer possible if a school or class is fully or partially learning virtually.
+As mentioned earlier, teachers ordinarily promote SEL in the classroom through everyday activities and kids lessons, but many of those same in-person classroom exercises are no longer possible if a school or class is fully or partially learning virtually.
 Fortunately, there are some creative strategies that educators can use to build SEL into the online class routine, as we will see below.

 Emotional Intelligence Skill-Building in the Classroom

 Most veteran teachers already have plenty of tricks up their sleeves to incorporate SEL into their in-person class but adapting those techniques to an online environment might take some planning.
 However, the first rule of thumb is to retain familiarity, as students thrive on structure and routine.
 Try the following to ensure that SEL is an important part of your distance class: